 Client Consent for Sharing Data Forms

+Agencies are required to ensure clients know what data is being collected about them and that the data will be shared among all participating agencies within the HMIS.

+The HMIS Consumer Privacy Notice must be posted in a location visible to clients when collecting client data.

 This privacy notice informs consumers that their data will be entered into the HUD CoC HMIS.
 Consumers do not provide permission to have data entered, only to share the data.

+Agency staff must be able to provide a copy of the HMIS Baseline Privacy Statement upon client request.

+Clients may elect to share or not share their information with HMIS Participating Agencies and CoC Data Partners.

+Agencies are required to ensure clients are given the opportunity to make choices about their personal and program related information that is shared in HMIS.

+Agencies are required to use the Client Consent form on the ICA website.

+The form requires clients to authorize the electronic sharing of their personal information with other Partner Agencies that participate in HMIS when data sharing is appropriate for client service

+The form allows the client to exercise their right to opt-out of data sharing in the cases where they have discretion.

+Agencies must allow clients the opportunity to review and correct information in their own client record to make sure that information is accurate.

 Data Protocols

+Agencies participating in the HMIS must meet the minimum data entry requirements established under the most recent HMIS Data Standards.
 Partner Agencies may collect information for data elements in addition to the minimally required data elements established by the HMIS Advisory Committee in accordance with HUD.

-Partner Agencies must maintain consistency with data collection and entry within each Agency Relationship with the HMIS Vendor
+Partner Agencies must maintain consistency with data collection and entry within each program..

+Agency Relationship with the HMIS Vendor

 Partner Agencies are prohibited from directly contacting the HMIS Vendor to request custom database work.
 Any such request must be made through the HMIS Lead Agency.